MIFIDPRU 8 Disclosure

 The Financial Conduct Authority (“FCA” or “Regulator”) in its Prudential sourcebook for MiFID Investment Firms (“MIFIDPRU”) sets out the detailed prudential requirements that apply to Development Partners International LLP (“DPI” or the “Firm”).

 Chapter 8.6 of MIFIDPRU (SYSC 19G) sets out public disclosure obligations with which the Firm must comply, including adopting a Remuneration Policy (“Policy”) that is appropriate and proportionate to the nature, scale, and complexity of the risks inherent in the Firm’s business model and activities.
 Given the size, scale and nature of the activities undertaken by DPI, the Firm does not have a Remuneration Committee.
-Unless otherwise stated, all information is provided as at 31 March 2023.
+Unless otherwise stated, all information is provided as at 31 March 2024.
 DPI has taken legal advice in drawing up its Remuneration Policy following the FCA’s MiFIDPRU Remuneration Code (in SYSC 19G of the FCA Handbook of Rules and Guidance).

-The Firm has an annual review process to assess each individual’s contribution to the Firm’s primary objective being that of an investment adviser, together with an assessment against the pre-agreed individual’s goals, compliance with internal procedures and processes, and compliance with regulatory requirements.
+The Firm has an annual review process to assess each individual’s contribution to the Firm’s primary objective being that of an investment adviser, together with an assessment against the individual’s pre-agreed goals, compliance with internal procedures and processes, and compliance with regulatory requirements.
 The annual review enables assessment of training requirements for continuous development purposes to ensure that each individual continues to maintain the core competencies needed to undertake their role.
 The annual reviews are in compliance with the FCA requirements and include an assessment of fitness & propriety for roles that fall under the Senior Managers & Certification Regime (“SMCR”).

 The Firm’s remuneration principles aim to ensure that the approach to remuneration is: